Hans Horrevoets

-Hans Horrevoets (born 26 April 1974 in Made – died 18 May 2006) was a Dutch sea sailor.
+Hans Horrevoets (26 April 1974 in Made – 18 May 2006) was a Dutch sea sailor.
+He was part of the Brunel Sunergy team in the 1997/98 Whitbread Round The World Race as the youngest member in the race.
+In 2001/02, he was to be part of the Belgium Yess project, but the project failed.
+He won the Swan Europeans twice with the Aqua Equinox, and as skipper with the Holmatro talentboat he won the Cowes Week (twice), the Fastnet Race, the Channel Race, the Round Gotland Race and was the best boat at the 2005 Commodores' Cup.

+Horrevoets was the owner of the company Yacht Invest in Terheijden, North Brabant, from 1998.
+His pregnant wife Petra and his eleven-month-old daughter Bobbi survived him when he drowned in May 2006 aged 32.

 Disappearance and aftermath

 Horrevoets disappeared while he was among the crew of the ABN AMRO TWO.
 During the 7th stage of the 2005–2006 Volvo Ocean Race from New York to Portsmouth, he was washed overboard about 1300 nmi west of Land's End in England and briefly disappeared.
 His colleagues later recovered him, but attempts to resuscitate him failed.

-He was part of the Brunel Sunergy team in the 1997/98 Whitbread Round The World Race as youngest member in the race.
-In the 2001/02 he was to be part of the Belgium Yess project, but the project failed.
-He won the Swan Europeans twice with the Aqua Equinox, and as skipper with the Holmatro talentboat he won the Cowes Week (twice), the Fastnet Race, the Channel Race, the Round Gotland Race and was best boat at the 2005 Commodores' Cup.

-Horrevoets was the owner of the company Yacht Invest in Terheijden, North Brabant, from 1998.
-His pregnant wife Petra and his eleven-month-old daughter Bobbi survived him.